‘Tiger King’ Star Carole Baskin Now Selling Face Masks

 Big Cat Rescue is closed to the public due to the coronavirus outbreak.
 A post on bigcatrescue.com said the animal rescue is losing $160,000 a month in tour revenue.

 Baskin was upset with how the show portrayed the captive tiger trade.
-"Tiger King" spent much of its airtime instead focusing on whether or not Baskin was behind the disappearance of her ex-husband, Don Lewis.
+“Tiger King" spent much of its time focusing on the feud between Baskin and Maldonado-Passage, which included accusations by him that Baskin was behind the disappearance of her ex-husband, Don Lewis.
+Baskin has denied that.